Heimdall-SBOM/heimdall/tests/README.md

 - **Edge Cases**: Empty files, large files, special characters
 - **Platform Support**: Different file types across platforms

+## Test Archive Generation (Static Libraries)

+Some tests require static library archives (e.g., `libtest.a`, `libtest_with_syms.a`, and dummy `libz.a` files for Conan, Spack, and vcpkg test directories). **These files are not checked into version control.**

+Instead, they are automatically generated as part of the test build using CMake custom commands.
+When you build the tests, CMake will:

+- Compile `test_lib.c` to `test_lib.o`
+- Create `libtest.a` and `libtest_with_syms.a` from `test_lib.o`
+- Create small dummy `libz.a` files in the appropriate package manager subdirectories

+This ensures that a fresh clone/build will always have the necessary test archives for the test suite to run successfully.

+**You do not need to manually create or check in these files.**

 ## Test Data

 The `data/test_files/` directory contains sample files used by tests: